SiliconLabs/wisun-br-linux-docker/README.md

 By default, this Docker image uses a method called Neighbor Discovery Protocol Proxy (NDP Proxy).
 It works with most IPv6 network topologies without touching the network infrastructure.
 However, it does not scale very well and you may find limitations in corner cases.
-For production, prefer the subnet mode (aka Prefix Delegation) or even better use DHCPv6-PD protocol (not presented in this Docker image).
+For production, use the subnet mode (aka Prefix Delegation) or even better use DHCPv6-PD protocol (not presented in this Docker image).